Skip to content

 To identify performance bottlenecks on the server, use the following Linux commands:

-• The mpstat -P ALL 1 command shows you a breakdown of CPU usage for each core.
-Run the command to determine imbalanced usage, such as a single core that's handling most of the work in a single-threaded application.
+• Run the mpstat -P ALL 1 command to view a breakdown of CPU usage for each core and to determine imbalanced usage.

 • Run the dmesg | tail command to identify recent system-level events that might affect performance.
 The output shows the last 10 system messages.